Electrical Panels & Switchgear: The Engineer’s Complete Guide to Switchgear Basics, Panel Types & Selection (LV, MV, HV)

 MCCs are standard in water treatment, process plants, mining, HVAC central plants, and heavy manufacturing.
 Engineers often choose between fixed-mounted and draw-out unit designs.
 Fixed units reduce cost and mechanical complexity, while draw-out units improve maintainability, testing access, and replacement speed.
 That tradeoff is a classic example of capex versus lifecycle serviceability.
 If the details you gathered about MCC selection were interesting and insightful, you may find diving deeper into industrial control systems equally captivating.

-The highest-intent query in this topic is usually what is the difference between electrical panel and switchgear.
-The clearest answer is that switchgear is the broader functional category.
-It includes assemblies and devices used to switch, protect, control, and isolate circuits.
-A panel is one enclosed distribution assembly within that broader universe.
-In other words, every panel performs distribution, but not every switchgear assembly is simply a panel.
+Electrical switchgear is the broader functional category.
+It covers assemblies and devices used to switch, protect, control, and isolate circuits across LV, MV, and HV systems.
+An electrical panel is one type of enclosed distribution assembly within that broader category.
+In other words: every panel performs distribution; not every switchgear assembly is just a panel.

-From an engineering standpoint, switchgear becomes more distinct as system voltage, available fault current, operating duty, and protection complexity increase.
-Primary distribution equipment must interrupt faults, maintain insulation coordination, contain internal stresses, and support relay-based selectivity under much more demanding conditions than a typical final distribution board.
-That is why primary switchgear standards, compartmentation practices, breaker technologies, and test philosophies differ from those used in common panelboards.
+The contrast sharpens as voltage, fault current, and operational duty climb.
+Primary switchgear must interrupt heavy faults, maintain insulation coordination, contain internal arc stresses, and support relay-based selectivity under conditions a typical final distribution board never sees.
+That is why switchgear standards, compartmentation practices, breaker technologies (vacuum, gas, air), and test philosophies differ fundamentally from those used in common panelboards.

 Low Voltage Switchgear (Up to 1 kV)